FooBarShebang/com_lib/Documentation/Tests/TE002_serial_port_com_test_report.md

 Implement the functional testing of the port checker function - make a call to this function, print-out the results and compare them with the OS-provided information (Device Manager, etc.).
 See [ft001_serial_port_com.py](../../tests/ft001_serial_port_com.py).

+**WARNING**: the timing related tests are defined specifically for the Linux Mint environment.
+They may fail under over OS.

 ## Test definitions (Analysis)

 **Test Identifier:** TEST-A-200